 Best Oregon romantic getaway: Va-Va Vintage Portland

 WHEN: History buffs should plan to go before February 12.
 Music lovers, time your trip for the Portland Jazz Festival, February 17 through 26.

 Portland has more than its share of sexy boutique hotels, but this downtown gem is one of the most romantic in our book.
-We’re suckers for history, and Hotel Vintage Plaza (rooms starting around $150) is no misnomer.
+We’re suckers for history, and Hotel Vintage Portland (rooms starting around $150) is no misnomer.
 The Portland landmark first opened its doors to hotel guests in 1894 and, during its heyday, played host to dignitaries and industrialists.
-In 1991, Kimpton Group bought the hotel and restored it to its former glory, and in 2009, gave the rooms and lobby another makeover.
+In 1991, Kimpton Group bought the hotel and restored it to its former glory, and in 2015, brought the goods with a floor-to-ceiling makeover.

 Book the hotel’s own romance package for in-room bubbly and rose petal turn-down service, or create your own with a classic twist.
 Spend the morning treasure hunting the likes of Lulu’s Vintage and Magpie (shopvintageportland.com).
 Grab lunch at Huber’s Café (hubers.com), then head to the Oregon Historical Society for a behind-the-scenes Treasures of Vault exhibit (ohs.org, ends February 12).
 The circa 1907 Dan & Louis Oyster Bar Restaurant (danandlouis.com) has plenty of its own artifacts on display, but the oysters are the real attraction–and, of course, an aphrodisiac themselves.
 If your tastes are more turf than mollusks, book a table at Ringside Steakhouse (ringsidesteakhouse.com), where nothing says “I love you” like a 14 oz. dry-aged New York steak.